Incremental Learning of Sparse Attention Patterns in Transformers: Related Work and Discussion

-\(n\)-gram language models~\citep{jm3} serve as a toy setting to understand large language models.
-This perspective has motivated a range of studies: the optimization landscape has been characterized in \citet{makkuva2024attention}, expressivity over \(n\)-gram distributions has been examined in \citet{svete2024transformers} and sample complexity has been resolved in \citet{yuksel2025on}.
-Learning of variable-order \(n\)-grams have been studied by \citep{zhou2024transformers} whereas \citep{deora2025incontext} consider \(n\)-grams with different order.
-Connections between ICL and the emergence of induction heads~\citep{elhage2021mathematical,olsson2022context}, together with their acquisition via gradient descent~\citep{nichani2024transformerslearncausalstructure}, are drawn by \citet{bietti2023birth}.
-Training dynamics on \(n\)-gram prediction tasks have also been shown to progress in stages: intermediate solutions approximate sub-\(n\)-grams \citep{edelman2024evolution,chenunveiling}, which later are formalized as near-stationary points by \citet{varrelearning}.
-Despite leading to rich phenomenology, \(n\)-grams are typically studied without any inherent hierarhical abstractions that are present in natural language \citep{wu2022learning,wu2025building}.
-We also use a simplified synthetic data to isolate the phenomenon of study.
+\paragraph{\(n\)-gram models.} \(n\)-gram language models~\citep{jm3} serve as a toy setting to understand language models.
+This perspective has motivated studies of optimization landscapes~\citep{makkuva2025attention}, expressivity over \(n\)-gram distributions~\citep{svete2024transformers}, and sample complexity~\citep{yuksel2025on,yuksel2025generalization}.
+The learning of variable-order \(n\)-grams has been studied by \citet{zhou2026information}, while \citet{deora2025incontext} consider \(n\)-grams of different fixed orders \(n\).
+Connections between in-context learning and the emergence of induction heads~\citep{elhage2021mathematical,olsson2022context}, together with their acquisition via gradient descent~\citep{nichani2024transformers}, are drawn by \citet{bietti2023birth}.
+Training dynamics on \(n\)-gram tasks have also been shown to progress in stages: intermediate solutions approximate sub-\(n\)-grams \citep{edelman2024evolution}, which are formalized as near-stationary points by \citet{varre2025learning}.
+Despite this rich phenomenology, standard \(n\)-gram models lack the hierarchical abstractions characteristic of natural language \citep{wu2022learning,wu2025building}.
+Our task adds an importance hierarchy over positional features, while leaving richer forms of abstraction and composition outside its scope.